rwarbelow/try-turing/try-coding-fe/rb-number-guesser/index.md

 ### Explore: Back End Number Guesser

-Take a few minutes to explore the code below.</p>
+Take a few minutes to explore the code below.
 Consider: What are the similarities and differences you see between the Ruby code and the JavaScript code?

 ```ruby